min2ha/ukwa-site/content/target/56286/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: If our chest-puffing Chancellor doesn't believe in a glorious future after Brexit, he should quit and join the Lib Dems

 Argues that politicians and civic leaders, including Chancellor Philip Hammond and the Archbishop of Canterbury, are doing all they can to make Brexit fail